mongodb/homebrew-brew/README.md

    $ brew install mongodb-community-shell
    ```

-## Default paths for the mongodb-community formula
+## Default Paths for the mongodb-community Formula

 In addition to installing the MongoDB server and tool binaries, the `mongodb-community` formula creates: